 This topic explains how to enable whitelabeling and how to use the following sections on the Whitelabel admin page:

 - Documentation Links

 - Help Menu

 - Custom Document Title

-The Docs option in the Help menu:
+The Docs and User Guide options in the Help menu:

 The Help link in the Custom Filters panel: